 Corporate and Continuing Education

-Students may also attend noncredit courses without applying for admission.
-View the Corporate and Continuing Education section for information about career growth, personal growth, and business development.
-More information can be found in the Admissions section of the website.
+Students may enroll in noncredit courses without applying for admission.
+View the Corporate and Continuing Education section of the website for information about career growth, personal growth, and business development courses.

 Durham Tech is supportive of concurrent enrollment for high school students.
 The college encourages interested high school students who have progressed beyond the normal high school curriculum to take college-level courses at Durham Tech.
 Review the enrollment options in the Concurrent Enrollment procedure.

 Enrollment due dates are provided to encourage students to complete the admissions process in time for general registration.
 If a student submits all required paperwork by the enrollment due date for each term, the student can expect the following: to be admitted to the College, to have transcripts evaluated in time to meet with an advisor, and to have the option to charge tuition and books to financial aid (if eligible for an award) at the beginning of general registration for new students.